muppet9010/factorio-muppet-streamer/README.md

 Aggressive Driver
 ============

-The player is locked inside their vehicle and forced to drive forwards for the set duration, they may have control over the steering.
+The player is locked inside their vehicle and forced to drive forwards for the set duration, they may have control over the steering based on settings.
 This is a Time Duration Effect and so may cut short other Time Duration Effects, see General Notes for details.

 #### Command syntax